Liuba Shrira

-Liuba Shrira received her PhD from Technion.
+Shrira received her PhD from Technion.
 She is affiliated with the MIT Computer Science and Artificial Intelligence Laboratory.
 Previously, she was a researcher in the MIT Programming Methodology Group (1986–1997), a visiting researcher at Microsoft Research (2004–2005), and a visiting professor at Technion (2010–2011).

 She is a member of the Association for Computing Machinery (ACM), which has recognized her as a Distinguished Scientist in 2009, and the IEEE Computer Society.

 Shrira was one of the founding members of the Systers mailing list for women in computing.

-Interests

-According to her Brandeis bio page, Shrira is interested in the design and evaluation of system architectures that provide consistency and reliability without compromising on performance.
-For example, how to provide high-performance reliable storage in the presence of malicious attacks, how can a scalable Internet storage system support consistent sharing for mobile collaborators, how to make long-lived consistent past states available to an application without performance penalty, how to upgrade without down-time a storage system as it evolves over time.

-Aside from technology and research she enjoys outdoor activities such as biking, hiking, and exploring caves.

 Selected publications

 Some of Liuba Shrira's publications include: